jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_4/README.md

 2. <b>Design - We design for minimal viable product and subsequent iterations we design additional requirements.</b>
 3. Implementation - Engineering and implementation.
 4. Testing - Make sure it all works.
-5. Release + Maintenance - Release the code.
+5. Build and Release + Maintenance - Release the code.

 <b>Agile Phases:</b>
 1. (Compressed Waterfall Phases) + Get Customer Feedback